1. Home

 My electric bill is $290/mo

-What Is The New Tax Credit For Electric Vehicles?
+What Is the New Tax Credit for Electric Vehicles?

-As part of The Inflation Reduction Act Of 2022, the federal government amended the EV tax credit that was formally called the Qualified Plug-In Electric Drive Motor Vehicle Credit (Internal Revenue Code 30D) to be called simply the Clean Vehicle Credit.
+As part of the Inflation Reduction Act Of 2022, the federal government amended the EV tax credit that was formally called the Qualified Plug-In Electric Drive Motor Vehicle Credit (Internal Revenue Code 30D) to be called simply the Clean Vehicle Credit.

 This updated tax credit also expands availability to include manufacturers that had already used up their allotment of the previous EV tax credits, including GM, Toyota, and Tesla, which had previously been capped at 200,000 qualifying vehicles per manufacturer.